Personal Philanthropy: Family Foundations

 - Foundations allow you to create for yourself, your children, and others, salary-paying positions of prestige (board directorships or executive officer positions);

-In any given year, you may contribute cash to a public charity and deduct an amount equal to as much as 50% of your adjusted gross income (AGI).
+Effective January 1, 2018, you may contribute cash to a public charity and deduct an amount equal to as much as 60% of your adjusted gross income (AGI).
 However, when you contribute cash to a private foundation, your deductible amount may not exceed 30% of your AGI.

 Donating appreciated property, such as stocks, bonds or real estate, allows you to receive a deduction for the fair market value of the property without paying tax on the appreciation.
 If you contribute appreciated property to a public charity, then you may deduct an amount equal to as much as 30% of your AGI.
 However, when you contribute appreciated property to a private foundation, your deductible amount may not exceed 20% of your AGI.